-A total of 217 surveys were completed.
-Tables 2 shows the breakdowns of the number of surveys completed during the two stages of the process, and the key study area in which respondents indicated they spend most of their time.
+A total of 166 surveys were completed up to 14 April 2014 - 122 online and 25 hard copy.
+The below table shows a breakdown of the number of surveys completed and the key study area in which respondents indicated they spend most of their time.